- 2:56 PM Share

 Why did the United States choose to launch a raid against al-Qaeda leader Osama bin Laden's compound in Abbottabad, Pakistan, rather than bombing it?
 It wasn't because of a "law enforcement mindset."
 And it wasn't compelled by human rights law.
-Rather, it was the best option based on the military objectives, available intelligence, and the law of armed conflict
+Rather, it was the best option based on the military objectives, available intelligence, and the law of armed conflict.

 On the one hand, practical considerations dictated this riskier kind of raid.
 The United States needed to have a body to prove, once and for all, that the hard-to-kill bin Laden was in fact dead.
 The recent media fascination with whether the U.S. will release photos of his body lends credence to this concern.